nyorain/vpp/README.md

-# vpp
+# Vulkan++

-vpp is a vulkan abstraction library written in modern C++14 and licensed by the __MIT License__.
+A vulkan abstraction library written in modern C++14 and licensed by the __MIT License__.
-It does not aim to be a full-sized graphics engine, it rather focuses on providing some useful features that make programming vulkan applications in c++ more convenient and less repetitive.
+It does not aim to be a full-sized graphics engine, but rather focuses on providing some useful features that make programming vulkan applications in C++ more convenient and less repetitive.

 vpp also includes a C++ codegenerator for the vulkan api which focuses on typesafety and less typing while still being more explicit as well as it tries to not introduce a huge compile time overhead.